 - Osteoporosis occurs when the bones become weak and porous.

-- Arthritis is characterized by joint inflammation, which can pain and stiffness.
+- Arthritis is characterized by joint inflammation, which often results in joint pain and stiffness.

-- Sarcopenia is the progressive loss of muscle mass, which results in a loss of function.
+- Sarcopenia is the progressive loss of muscle mass, which results in a loss of strength and function.

 Limited weight bearing and poor nutrition can cause the bones and muscles to lose density.

-Additionally, excess strain of the joints can wear out the cartilage between bones.
+Additionally, excess strain on the joints can wear out the cartilage between bones.

 All 3 of these musculoskeletal conditions can significantly affect mobility and cause loss of independence.

 Chronic pain is extremely common in elderly people with cerebral palsy, primarily due to excess tension on the body.